cisco-ie/cisco-gnmi-python/README.md

 ```

 ### Set
-This command has not been validated.
 Please note that `Set` operations may be destructive to operations and should be tested in lab conditions.
+Behavior is not fully validated.

 #### Usage
 ```